Whistleblower Policy

 Governance

-The Half Hollow Hills Community Library is committed to the highest possible standards of openness, honesty, and accountability.
-The Library's internal controls and operating procedures are intended to detect and prevent or deter improper activities.
+The Half Hollow Hills Community Library is committed to the highest possible standards of openness, honesty and accountability.
+The Library’s internal controls and operating procedures are intended to detect and prevent or deter improper governmental action.
 However, even the best systems of control cannot provide absolute safeguards against irregularities.
-Intentional and unintentional violations of laws, regulations, policies, and procedures may occur and may constitute improper activities.
+Intentional and unintentional violations of laws, regulations, policies and procedures may occur and may constitute improper governmental action.
 This Whistleblower Policy is intended to encourage and enable employees to raise serious concerns within the Library rather than overlooking a problem or seeking a resolution of the problem outside the Library.

-• "Improper governmental action" means any action by a Library officer or employee that is undertaken in the performance of the officer's or employee's official duties as a Library employee, whether or not the action is within the scope of the employee's employment; and that is in violation of any federal, state or local law or written departmental policy, is an abuse of authority, is of substantial and specific danger to the public health or safety or is a gross waste of public funds.
+• “Improper governmental action" means any action by a Library officer or employee, or an agent of the Library or employee, that is undertaken in the performance of the officer's or employee's official duties, whether or not the action is within the scope of the employee's employment; and that is in violation of any federal, state or local law, rule or regulation, or is of substantial and specific danger to the public health or safety. .

-• "Retaliatory action" means any adverse change in the terms and conditions of a Library employee's employment.
+• "Retaliatory action" means any adverse change in the terms and conditions of a Library employee's employment taken against an employee for having exercised their rights under this Whistleblower Policy.

-• "Emergency" means a circumstance that if not immediately changed may cause damage to persons or property.
+• "Emergency" means a circumstance that if not immediately changed may cause injury or damage to persons or property.

-Supervisors shall take prompt action to assist the Library in properly investigating a report of improper governmental action.
-Library officers and employees involved in the investigation shall keep the identity of reporting employees confidential to the extent possible under the law unless the employee authorizes the disclosure of his or her identity in writing.
+3) Supervisors shall take prompt action to assist the Library in properly investigating a report of improper governmental action.
+Unless required by law, or for other compelling justification, Library officers and employees involved in the investigation shall keep the identity of reporting employees confidential.

-In the case of an emergency, where the employee believes that damage to persons or property may result if action is not taken immediately, the employee may report the improper governmental action directly to the President of the Board of Trustees.
+7) In the case of an emergency, where the employee believes that injury or damage to persons or property may result if action is not taken immediately, the employee may report the improper governmental action directly to the President of the Board of Trustees.

 • A thorough investigation was not undertaken by the Library to determine whether an improper governmental action occurred, or